lamalab-org/PolyMetriX/docs/polymer.md

 2. **Shortest Paths Between Connection Points**: The algorithm identifies all shortest paths between pairs of asterisk (*) nodes.
 These paths often correspond to the main chain or repeating units of the polymer, forming the initial backbone.

 3. **Cycles Detection**: Cycles (closed loops) in the graph that include nodes from these shortest paths are identified.
-In polymers, cycles can represent repeating units or cyclic structures within the backbone.
+In polymers, cycles can represent cyclic structures (e.g.,(aromatic) rings) within the backbone.
 Nodes in these cycles are added to the backbone.

 4. **Degree-1 Nodes**: Nodes with a degree of 1 (connected to only one other node) that are attached to the backbone are also included in the backbone.
 These are typically terminal groups.